rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ## Editor support

 Syntax highlighting for vim is included in the Rust repository, under `src/etc/vim` and for emacs under `src/etc/emacs`.
-Other editors may [[also be supported|Note related projects]].
+Other editors may [[also be supported|Doc packages, editors, and other tools]].

 ## The issue tracker